PakaOxO/drawingTemplate_JS/README.md

 Jan 11, Update Script, Fix drawing feature in mobile.
                         - Replace prev-event for mouse to touch event , Add image saving feature.
-Now you can save your painting
+Now you can save your painting Jan 12, Update Script, Add features.
+                        - Now you can clear your canvas to initial condition